ZhendongYuan/VGI2Pop/README.md

 Two experiments are recorded.

 ### Experiment 1: Scale effect in dasymetric mapping
 In this experiment, we compared the performance of machine learning based dasymetric mapping with and without considering scale effect.
-The result shows that the scale effect affected prediction accuracy and our proposed adaptation can reduce it (15% performance boost for the deep neural network, 21% for Xgboost, and 5% for Random Forest compared to dasymetric mapping methods ignoring scale effect).
+The result shows that the scale effect affected prediction accuracy and our proposed adaptation can reduce it (17% performance boost in ratio for the deep neural network, 16% for Xgboost, and 5% for Random Forest compared to dasymetric mapping methods ignoring scale effect).

 ### Experiment 2: Overall performance of VGI2Pop
 The performance of two popular dasymetric mapping methods are compared to VGI2Pop.
 Our proposed VGI2Pop achieved 71.4% higher aggregated accuracy than the conventional multi-class dasymetric mapping method and 48.8% higher than the random forest method based on land use and land cover data.